6 Tips for Decorating With Bold ColorsJuly 28, 2020

 6. Play With Contrast

-High-contrast white or black woodwork and furniture can help highlight the colors in the room.
+High-contrast white or black woodwork and furniture can help highlight the colors in the room and is one of the ways to incorporate black into your kitchen design.
 You can also create an interesting look by contrasting two bold colors in the room.
-The trick is to find colors that create a contrast while still complementing each other and the rest of the room.
+The trick is to find colors that create contrast while still complementing each other and the rest of the room.

 These are just a few tips for decorating with bold colors to help you create the atmosphere you want.
+These tips can also be applied to using bright colors in your kitchen or other areas of your home.
 Colors are just one small part of your custom home and it can be hard to handle all of the details yourself.
 By partnering with a custom home builder with an in-house design/build process, you can get the look you want without the stress of trying to manage it all yourself.

 If you’re ready to start bringing your dream home to life, contact Custom Home Group at 717-284-4090!